-Get ready for your close up
+Get ready for your close-up

-Like many major cities, Manchester has been used as a location for films and TV for decades.
-From 'Hell Is A City' and 'A Taste Of Honey' through to 'Pride and Prejudice', Queer As Folk' and, more recently, 'The Iron Lady' and 'Sherlock Holmes', much fun can be had spotting some of the famous locations in and around the city.
-Manchester Town Hall has long stood in for the Houses of Parliament; Canal Street is about to be famous all over again with 'Cucumber', a saucy new drama from Russell T Davies, and when Mr Darcy emerged from the water and a nation fell in love with Colin Firth, that was Lyme Hall in the background.
+Like many major cities, Manchester has been used as a film and TV location for decades.
+From 'Hell Is a City' and 'A Taste of Honey' in the 1960s through to 'Pride and Prejudice' and 'Queer as Folk' in the '90s and, more recently, 'Sherlock Holmes' and 'Captain America: The First Avenger', the city has served as the set for countless productions and much fun can be had spotting some of the famous locations.
+Manchester Town Hall has long stood in for the Houses of Parliament and the spot where Colin Firth emerged from the water and made a nation swoon as Mr Darcy in 'Pride and Prejudice' can be found at Lyme Park, House & Garden.

-Take The Quays to the city
+Take the Quays of the city

 Get on down to...

-Pet a pig
+Pet a pig or cuddle a cat